 “I’d be homeless without RHD,” Calvin said.

-“The staff comes to see me three times a week; they’re available by phone, any time I need them,” said Jamie, a client at RHD RIST in Cedar Rapids.
+“The staff comes to see me three times a week; they’re available by phone, any time I need them,” said Jamie, an RHD Iowa client in Cedar Rapids.
 “Even after hours, they have on-call, so that’s very helpful.
 “They talk with me, through my decisions, they help me make better decisions than what I would normally make.
 The staff has been extremely important in my life.
 They’re always there, and they’re generally interested in my overall wellbeing and what happens to me.”

 Assertive Community Treatment (ACT) is an evidence-based, best- practice model of service provided through an interdisciplinary team to ensure a recovery-oriented system of care.
 ACT is available 24 hours a day, seven days per week, and is prepared to carry out a full range of treatment functions in the participants chosen community.
 The ACT team consists of the following members: master’s level mental health clinicians, registered nurse, substance abuse specialist, vocational specialist, psychiatrist/ARNP, peer support specialist, and a program assistant.